cujojs/curl/README.md

 exports.foo2 = function () { return foo() + 2; };
 ```

-curl.js also supports *unwrapped* CommonJS modules via the cjsm11 module loader.
+curl.js also supports *unwrapped* CommonJS modules (and node.js modules)
-To use this module loader for a package, say Backbone, you would provide it
+via the cjsm11 module loader.
+To use this module loader for a package, say
-to a package's config, like this:
+Backbone, you would provide it to a package's config, like this:

 ```javascript
 curl.config({